sergpapa/FPC/README.md

 - ### Navigation Menu

     Can be found on the top side of all pages of the websites.
 Makes navigation through pages easy and intuitive.
     The navigation manu is fully responsive to accomodate users of all decvces.
 In smaller devices the navigation menu appears as a dropdown menu instead placed in the header of each serarate page.
+The active page is always underlined and orange.
+Any other manu item reacts the same when hovered over with the mouse to increase usability.

   - Navigation Menu Bigger screens